pnp/powerplatform-prompts/prompts/ai-builder/legal-doc-review/README.md

-# Smart Goal Setting
+# Legal Document Review

 ## Description

-This prompt helps define and track professional or personal goals
+This prompt automates the review of legal documents for key terms and clauses

 ## Prompt

-Develop a SMART goal-setting framework based on these long-term objectives and desired outcomes [text]
+Identify and summarize the key obligations and liabilities in the following contract [text]

 ### Supported Language(s)